caesarx26/message-board-web-app/README.md

   Go to https://firebase.google.com/ and log in using a google account.
   Create a new project and hit continue with the default settings.

-- In your firebase project go into authentication and add a new provider and select google so people can sign in using their google account.
+- In your firebase project go into authentication settings and add a new provider and select google so people can sign in using their google account.

 - In your firebase project go to the Cloud Firestore and go into rules and paste the following for the rules: